WUSTL-B34R5HELL/Bootcamp/web-security/README.md

 3. Send a GET Request to "/flag3" with two query parameters: password=12345 extra=bearshell
-4. Using BurpSuite or curl, send a POST Request to "/flag4" with a json content-type: password=json-data
+4. Using BurpSuite or curl, send a POST Request to "/flag4" with a json content-type and password="json-data"

 ## End
 ```